• Skip to primary navigation

 • Troubleshooting

-• Other jelly recipes
+• Other Jelly Recipes

 What is Konjac Jelly

-Also known as konnyaku jelly, konjac jelly is a Japanese jelly that has been part of the cuisine for many years.
-Because it is high-fibre, low-calorie (about 7 calories per 100g assuming no other ingredients are added besides water) and vegan, it's traditionally incorporated into the diet when someone is trying to lose weight.
 In fact, it can even be used to replace fat in meat and dairy products!
-When introduced to SouthEast Asia in the 80s and 90s, this sweet dessert was an instant hit and there were many cooking classes devoted to making this jelly snack!
+When introduced to various parts of Asia in the 80s and 90s, this sweet dessert was an instant hit and there were many cooking classes devoted to making this jelly snack.

 Fun fact: it is made from the konjac bulb but not all konjac bulbs can solidify into jelly!
 Other names include Amorphophallus, konnyaku konjaku, devil’s tongue (Nice!), snake palm, elephant yam and voodoo lily.